Micro Switch KB

 Illuminated panel buttons

-The following models are given in the 1973 catalogue:
+The following models are known (with prices in US dollars):

 The following types are not in the catalogue, and have not been inspected closely.